nativeformat/NFPlayerJS/README.md

 ### Publishing:

-- Ideally: `npm version [major|minor|patch]`, then PR.
+- `npm version [major|minor|patch]`, then PR.
-- Merge a package.json version change that is currently unpublished.
+- TravisCI will attempt to publish any tagged commit.

 ### Demo Deployment:

-- `npm run deploy`
+- The demo is deployed automatically on master builds using the TravisCI gh-pages provider.

 # Contributing 💖⌨️